Noise induced transition in Josephson junction with second harmonic: Calculation of effective potential

-\section{Calculation of effective potential $V_{\text{eff}}$}
+\section{Calculation of effective potential $V_{\mbox{eff}}$}

-In this section we would calculate the effective potential for this sytem.
-This effective potential was for the first time implemented in the context of dynamic stabilization of a pivot driven pendulum.
-Dynamical stabilition of $\phi=\pi$ i.e.,the inverted position of the system was theoretically explained on the basis of this effective potential.
+In this section, we would calculate the effective potential for this system.
+This effective potential approach was for the first time implemented in the context of dynamic stabilization of a pivot driven pendulum.
+Dynamical stabilization of $\phi=\pi$ i.e., the inverted position of the system was theoretically explained on the basis of this effective potential.
 The idea is to obtain the effective potential by splitting the motion into ``fast" and ``slow" variable and averaging over the ``fast" component.
 In such cases, new harmonics appear in the effective potential.
 Now the stable phases can be obtained by finding out the extrema of the effective potential.
 We adopt the same method for this system.
-The variable governing the dynamics of this Josephson junction is the angular displacement $\phi$.
+The variable governing the dynamics of this Josephson junction is the phase difference of the superconducting order parameters across the junction $\phi$.
 We can separate it into ``fast" $\phi_f$ and ``slow" part $\phi_s$.
-Writing $\phi=\phi_s+\phi_f$, where, $\phi_s\gg\phi_f$, Eq.\eqref{eq:JJeqnwithnoise} becomes, \begin{widetext}
+Writing $\phi=\phi_s+\phi_f$, where $\phi_s\gg\phi_f$, Eq.\ref{eq:JJeqnwithnoise} becomes

-\end{widetext} by keeping terms upto $\mathcal{O}(\phi_f)$.
-Eq.\eqref{eqntotal} involves both the fluctuating part(fast) and the “smooth”(slow) part, each of which should have its own separate equation of motion.
-Retaining terms linear in $\phi_f$ or $\xi$, and replacing $\phi_s$ by the noise averaged value $\langle \phi \rangle$ for the fluctuation part, the equation of motion for the fluctuating part is given by,
+by keeping terms up to $\mathcal{O}(\phi_f)$.
+Eq.\ref{eqntotal} involves both the fluctuating part(fast) and the “smooth”(slow) part, each of which should have its own separate equation of motion.
+Retaining terms linear in $\phi_f$ or $\xi$, and replacing $\phi_s$ by the noise averaged value $\langle \phi \rangle$ for the fluctuation part, the equation of motion for the fluctuating part is given by

-and that of the ``slow" part is,
+and that of the ``slow" part is

 The natural initial condition for $\delta\phi$ is to set $\delta\phi=\delta{\dot{\phi}}=0$ at the initial time which we may choose as $t=-\infty$.
 With this initial condition, Eq.(\ref{fluctuatingpart}) admits $\langle\delta\phi(t)\rangle=0$ for all time, as expected.